c3g/GenPipes/README.md

 # Documentation
 -------------

-Visit our [wiki] (https://biowiki.atlassian.net/wiki/display/PS/Pipeline+Space+Home) for an overview of the pipelines included in the mugqic_pipeline repository.
-To automatically generate documentation for perl wrappers and libraries, use [pod2html] (http://perldoc.perl.org/Pod/Html.html).
+Visit our [wiki](https://biowiki.atlassian.net/wiki/display/PS/Pipeline+Space+Home) for an overview of the pipelines included in the mugqic_pipeline repository.
+To automatically generate documentation for perl wrappers and libraries, use [pod2html](http://perldoc.perl.org/Pod/Html.html).
 For instance,

 `pod2html --infile=src/mugqic_pipeline/pipelines/chipseq/chipSeq.pl --outfile=chipSeq.html`